-Prior to any pilot flying solo at PNGC/MW, a valid medical certificate must be seen by the Duty Instructor or held on file by the CFI.
+Prior to any pilot flying solo at PNGC, a valid medical certificate must be seen by the Duty Instructor or held on file by the CFI.
+Copies will be kept in the PNGC office.

 Members must ensure that a current copy of their medical certificate is held on file by the CFI.